 Student Community Patrollers will also receive training from Police Officers, which will focus on the logistics of the scheme and equip you to handle yourself in challenging situations.
 We ask for just four hours of patrollling per month (one shift) in term time and you will never patrol alone.
 There will be opportunities to join the Police during Race Week.

 Ideally we would like students who can commit to two years (or three in the case of Freshers) of once-per-month term time patrols, however we will put final years on the waiting list.

 Above: Student Community Patrollers

 If you have any questions after reading the info pack, please get in touch with Linda Farrall, Membership Services Manager: email@example.com

-The SU Student Community Patrollers work closely with the Police, who last year advised us to shift the patrols from a Monday to a Wednesday evening.
+The SU Student Community Patrollers work closely with the Police, who a couple of years ago advised us to shift the patrols from a Monday to a Wednesday evening.
 Wednesday's have grown busier and our amazing Student Community Patrollers are out and about on the Blue&Blue social night.
 From 11.30pm to 3am, they patrol and keep an eye out for those in difficulty, using Nightsafe radios to stay in touch with club doorstaff and the Police.